 However, if she ever showed up with one of these I'd grab her walker, turn it around and send her out into traffic:

 What is this?
 It's a Thanksgiving Turkey Cake.
 What you see are layers of ground turkey, stuffing, cranberries and sweet potatoes all held together by mashed potato 'icing' and finished off with a marshmallow topping.
 Think of it as the chalupa of Thanksgiving meals.
-Not to be mean to the hardworking chef who created this, but I think everytime one of these is made a turkey commits suicide.
+Not to be mean to the hardworking chef who created this, but I think everytime one of these is made a turkey loses its wings.

 But oh, how it makes me appreciate the lime-green Jell-O mold.